 [Start of transcript]

 Interviewer: All right, we are recording.
 And I will be asking you questions about your perspective regarding your child’s transition to adulthood in relation to his sensory sensitivities and sensory interests.
 And we’ll be doing something called a ‘semi-structured interview,’ which means I have my planned questions here.
-But I’ll be adapting them to follow our conversation to actually make sure they fit and they make sense for what we’re talking about.
+But I’ll be adapting them to follow our conversation to actually make sure they fit, and they make sense for what we’re talking about.
 Do you have any questions?

 Interviewee: No.

 Interviewer: OK, awesome.
 And then, throughout the conversation, if there are questions that make you uncomfortable or you don’t want to answer them, you don’t.
 We want this to be a positive thing.
 So don’t feel forced to answer anything you don’t want to.
 And if you think of something halfway through the conversation that you forgot to say, say it.
-This doesn’t have to be particularly linear, it can be circular, conversational.
+This doesn’t have to be particularly linear; it can be circular, conversational.
 We want it to be informal but useful.

 Interviewee: Awesome.